-Good asset quality, benefitting from guarantees and insurance
+Good asset quality, benefitting from guarantees and insurance despite challenging economic environment

 SEK's problem loan ratio has been consistently low, reflecting its good asset quality, strong underwriting and asset guarantees.
-The ratio remained broadly unchanged at 0.65% as of the end of September 2019 compared with 0.72% as of the end of December 2018.
-The entity transitioned to IFRS 9 from IAS 39 effective from 1 January 2018 (see FAQ: Limited impact from IFRS 9 first time adoption, but disclosure uneven so far, published on 30 April 2018).
+The ratio improved to 0.56% as of the end of March 2020 from 0.63% as of the end of December 2019.

-As of the end of September 2019, SEK reported SEK228 billion in outstanding loans, compared to SEK 209 billion end of December 2018, of which 43% were to exporters and 57% to end-customers.
-The loan growth was 8.8% for the first nine months ending September 2019.
-The new lending originated during the nine months ending September 2019 was more skewed towards end-customers, with around 67% share, while only 33% was granted directly to Swedish exporters.
-SEK underwrites loans at prevailing fixed or floating market interest rates (66% of its book as of the end of September 2019), as well as loans under the State Support System (the S-system, a state-support credit system, including CIRR, which accounts for the remaining 34% of the book), which is administered on behalf of the State in return for a fixed compensation.
-As of the end of September 2019, 29% of SEK's net credit exposure was outside Sweden, including relatively small exposures in weaker countries such as Italy, Spain and Portugal.
+As of the end of March 2020, SEK's reported outstanding loans grew 11% to SEK242 billion, compared with SEK218 billion as of the end of December 2019, of which 46% were to exporters and 54% to end-customers.
+The new lending originated in Q1 2020 was more skewed towards Swedish exporters, with around 40% share, while 60% was granted directly to end-customers.
+Increased lending demand was a result of the coronavirus outbreak and borrowing needs was large among medium-sized companies and their suppliers, and large corporates.

+SEK underwrites loans at prevailing fixed or floating market interest rates (65% of its book as of the end of March 2020), as well as loans under the State Support System (the S-system, a state-support credit system, including CIRR, which accounts for the remaining 35% of the book), which is administered on behalf of the state in return for a fixed compensation.
+Importantly.
+As of the end of March 2020, 25% of SEK's net credit exposure was outside Sweden, including relatively small exposures in weaker countries such as Italy, Spain and Portugal.

 SEK uses various mechanisms to mitigate credit risk under its operations: most importantly, the agency transfers its private-sector borrower credit risk by collaborating with export credit agencies.
-This results in a high exposure to governments, which consequently represented 46% of SEK's net exposure as of the end of September 2019 (see Exhibit 3).
+This results in a high exposure to governments, which consequently represented 48% of SEK's net exposure as of the end of March 2020 (see Exhibit 3).
 Additionally, SEK uses credit default swaps (CDS) to mitigate credit risk.
 This effectively transfers credit risk to the CDS counterparty whose creditworthiness could potentially deteriorate.
 To minimise this credit counterparty risk, SEK has signed Internal Swaps and Derivatives Association (ISDA) agreements and credit support annexes with all counterparties with whom it enters into derivatives contracts.
-In addition, SEK is working with private insurance companies to militate against credit risks.
+In addition, SEK is working with private insurance companies to militate credit risks.